-Last but not least, your business insurance claim history affect the insurance cost as well.
+Last but not least, your business insurance claim history affects the insurance cost as well.
 Insurance companies always charge restaurants with a lot of claims in the past more than those without claims.

 How can I find cheap handyman business insurance?

 Here are some tips to help you get the coverage you need at a fair price:

 Get quotes from a few companies and compare them to find the right coverage for you at a reasonable cost.
 Working with a broker like CoverWallet, InsurePro, or Simply Business is a good way to get several quotes more easily and conveniently.
 These brokers work with several insurance companies and they can pull quotes from these companies to show you at once.
 That would make it easier for you to compare several quotes and select the cheapest one for your restaurants.

 Work with an experienced agent or broker

 There are a lot of nuances in handyman insurance as you can see.
 Any small details in your handyman business operations can have a big impact on the cost of insurance.
 However much you can learn on your own, it will not be comparable to an agent or broker who does this for a living and has worked with hundreds, if not thousands, of handymen.
 Partner with an agent or a broker that you could trust so that they can advise you on the right coverages that you should have.
 They could also help you get several quotes to compare as well if you decide to work with a broker.

 Insurance is always more expensive if you have claims and insurance companies give you a bad assessment of safety practices and standards.
 Emphasizing safety practices with both your employees and your customers, and requiring all of your employees to complete safety training and implement safe practices at the workplace will help reduce the number of accidents and claims in the future.
 Doing those may also decrease your current premiums since insurance companies’ underwriting engines may take these factors into consideration.

 Ask for discounts